 Orders of the Ombudsman are appealable to the Hon’ble High Court.

-8) Whether review petition (RP) can be filed on the orders of Ombudsman?
+8) Whether review petition (RP) can be filed before the Ombudsman?

 Yes, Review Petitions (RP) can be filed before the Ombudsman.

-9) What to do, if the Orders of the Ombudsman was not complied by the parties concerned?
+9) What to do, if the Orders of the Ombudsman were not complied by the parties concerned?

 A petition (CMP) may be filed before the Ombudsman for the compliance of the Orders of the Ombudsman